Oil Crisis: Why Petrol Prices Are Surging in Australia (April 2026)

 How much has petrol gone up in Australia?

 As of early April 2026, average petrol prices across Australian capital cities have risen 15-25 cents per litre compared to January 2026, with some areas seeing prices above $2.10/litre for ULP 91.
-Regional areas are typically 5-10 cents higher due to freight costs.
+Regional areas are usually 5-10 cents higher due to freight costs.

 How does the Strait of Hormuz affect Australian petrol prices?